Porsche races higher after landmark $72 bln listing | Headlines

 Porsche races higher after landmark $72 bln listing

-Porsche AG shares made a strong start on Thursday after Volkswagen defied volatile markets to list the sports car brand at a valuation of 75 billion euros ($72 billion) in Germany's second-biggest market debut ever.
+Porsche AG shares made a strong start on Thursday after Volkswagen defied volatile markets to list the sports car brand at a valuation of 75 billion euros ($72 billion) in Germany's second-biggest market debut.

-Porsche AG shares made a strong start on Thursday after Volkswagen defied volatile markets to list the sports car brand at a valuation of 75 billion euros ($72 billion) in Germany's second-biggest market debut ever.
+Porsche AG shares made a strong start on Thursday after Volkswagen defied volatile markets to list the sports car brand at a valuation of 75 billion euros ($72 billion) in Germany's second-biggest market debut.
 Volkswagen priced Porsche AG shares at the top end of the indicated range and raised 19.5 billion euros from the flotation to fund the group's electrification drive.
-Porsche AG stock was trading up 4.6% from the issue price of 82.50 euros at 0927 GMT.
+By 1035 GMT Porsche AG stock was trading 3% up from the issue price of 82.50 euros.

 Companies in the region have raised $44 billion from equity capital markets deals up to Sept.
-27, according to Refinitiv data, with only $4.5 billion from initial public offerings.
+27, Refinitiv data shows, with only $4.5 billion from initial public offerings.
 "There's a lot to like about the company, with its aggressive electrification plans, expected strong cashflow generation and premium brand positioning in the market," Chi Chan, Portfolio Manager European Equities at Federated Hermes Limited, told Reuters.

 "However, it is coming to market at a time of unprecedented turmoil and consumer confidence is falling."
-'PEARL OF VOLKSWAGEN'
+Despite the euphoria surrounding the Porsche IPO, it will remain tricky for further listings, said Malte Hopp, head of Equity Capital Markets (ECM) for Germany and Austria at Citi.

-Porsche AG's Chief Executive Oliver Blume, whose dual role as the new head of Volkswagen has drawn criticism from some investors, hailed the listing as an "historic moment" as he hugged colleagues and rang the bell on a packed Frankfurt stock exchange trading floor.
-Volkswagen has said the market's volatility was precisely why fund managers were sorely in need of a stable and profitable business like Porsche AG to invest in.
+Porsche AG Chief Executive Blume, whose dual role as the new head of Volkswagen has drawn criticism from some investors, hailed the listing as an "historic moment" as he hugged colleagues and rang the bell on a packed Frankfurt stock exchange trading floor.
+Volkswagen has said the market's volatility was precisely why fund managers were sorely in need of a stable and profitable business like Porsche AG in which to invest.

-"Porsche was and is the pearl in the Volkswagen Group," Chris-Oliver Schickentanz, chief investment officer at fund manager Capitell, said.
+"Porsche was and is the pearl in the Volkswagen Group," said Chris-Oliver Schickentanz, chief investment officer at fund manager Capitell.
 "The IPO has now made it very, very transparent what value the market brings to Porsche."
-Faced with tens of billions of costs for a radical shift towards electric mobility and software, Volkswagen executives had long mulled listing Porsche, a move executives hoped would both raise much-needed funds and lift Volkswagen's own value.
+Faced with costs in the tens of billions for software and a radical shift towards electric mobility, Volkswagen executives had long considered listing Porsche, a move executives hoped would raise much-needed funds and lift Volkswagen's own value.

-The Porsche and Piech families, whose holding company Porsche SE controls Volkswagen, will in turn solidify their control over Porsche AG as they will own 25%, plus one ordinary share - carrying voting rights - in the sports car brand.
-Up to 113,875,000 preferred Porsche AG shares, carrying no voting rights, were sold in the initial public offering.
+The Porsche and Piech families, whose holding company Porsche SE controls Volkswagen, will in turn solidify their control over Porsche AG because they will own 25% plus one ordinary share - carrying voting rights - in the sports car brand.
+Up to 113,875,000 Porsche AG preferred shares, carrying no voting rights, were sold in the initial public offering.

 Bank of America, Citigroup, Goldman Sachs and JPMorgan worked as joint global coordinators and joint bookrunners on the deal, while Mediobanca acted as financial adviser to Porsche. ($1 = 1.0339 euros)